 Pressing on to new heights, a hot air balloon adventure may be just the ticket to get you off to a flying start.
-Andy and Teresa Cayton of Feather Air of Savannah, a 912-858-2529, 4326 Wilma Edwards Road, Black Creek, make 45minute to one-hour flights every Friday, Saturday and Sunday, weather conditions allowing (meaning winds 10 mph or less).
+Andy and Teresa Cayton of Feather Air of Savannah, ☎ 912-858-2529, 4326 Wilma Edwards Road, Black Creek, make 45minute to one-hour flights every Friday, Saturday and less).
 Flights, best taken just after sunrise or two hours before sunset, glide peacefully for five to seven miles over the most interesting countryside at an elevation of no more than 1,000 feet, unless otherwise requested.
 You will be treated to a post-flight champagne reception, then receive a certificate to commemorate your trip and to verify your bravery.
 To avoid a let-down, make reservations well in advance.